1757-05-06 - Battle of Prague

 Meanwhile, the Austrian cavalry had engaged in a confused melee with the Prussian cuirassiers and dragoons.
-Once more the Prussians were thrown back by the superior number of their opponents.
-Warnery, covered the retreat of Schönaich's cavalry who rallied to the south of Sterbohol.
+Once more the superior number of their opponents threw the Prussians back.
+Warnery covered the retreat of Schönaich's cavalry who rallied to the south of Sterbohol.

-The Appel then sounded for the Austrian right wing cavalry where most squadrons were no more capable of fighting.
+The Appel then sounded for the Austrian right wing cavalry where most squadrons were no longer capable of fighting.

 Prussian Infantry Attack North of Sterbohol

 On the Austrian side, after the success of the cavalry and infantry of the right wing, Browne was preparing to launch a general counter-attack.
-As he was about to issue orders, one of his legs was hit by a cannonball.
+As he was about to issue orders, a cannonball hit his leg.
 He had to be carried from the field.
 Without unified command, the Austrian counter-attack took the form of individual initiatives: the grenadiers as well as Harrach Infantry and Los Rios Infantry launched isolated attacks.

 Prussian Attacks in the Centre

-Anyway, the divisions of Baden-Durlach and Arenberg deployed further left now had to face another threat.
+The Austrian divisions of Baden-Durlach and Arenberg deployed further left now had to face another threat.
 Indeed, 8 bns (Hautcharmoy, Schultze, Tresckow and Meyerinck) of the Prussian right wing, led by generals Hautcharmoy and Meyerinck, were advancing against their positions.
-The Prussian bns were supported by the newly established battery to the south of Hostawitz during their advance.
+The newly established battery to the south of Hostawitz supported the Prussian bns during their advance.
 Furthermore, from their position, they could not see their comrades of the first line of the infantry left wing routing.